AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/edit-issues.md

 product-area: projects
 navigation-topic: manage-issues
 title: Edit issues
 description: You can edit information on issues that you have created, or that other users have created if they shared the issues with you.
+This article describes how you can search for, find, and edit an issue, if you have the permissions to do so.
 author: Alina
 feature: Work Management
 topic: Collaboration